 The S-129 features are based on the S-100 General Feature Model (GFM) and are a feature-based vector product.
 Figure 7-1 shows the relations between the S-129 Application Schema and the S-100 GFM.

-All S-129 features are derived from the meta feature UnderKeelClearancePlan defined in the S-129 Application Schema and this UnderKeelClearancePlan realizes the GFM meta-classes S100_GF_FeatureType.
+All S-129 features are derived from the feature UnderKeelClearancePlan defined in the S-129 Application Schema and this UnderKeelClearancePlan realizes the GFM meta-classes S100_GF_FeatureType.

 S-129 datasets are generally intended to be used with ENC, and optionally with S-102 bathymetric surface datasets.
 S-101 provides the background information, while S-129 datasets provide additional information related specifically to UKCM.
-S-129 datasets are also intended to be used with S-421 to provide passage route information.
+S-129 datasets are also intended to be used with S-421, if available, to provide passage route information.
+When S-421 datasets are unavailable, alternative methods, such as RTZ route plan exchange format, can be used to provide passage route information.

 Dataset content will change over time during a ship’s transit.
 Updating datasets is achieved by replacement.
-The attribute “underKeelClearancePurposeType” captures the intended purpose of a dataset.
-The possible values are ‘pre-plan’, ‘actual plan’ and ‘actual plan update’.
+The attribute “underKeelClearancePurpose” captures the intended purpose of a dataset.
+The possible values are ‘Pre-plan’, ‘Actual Plan’ and ‘Actual Update’.

 Dataset purposes